evarghese563/Sign-Language-Detection-Using-LSTM/README.md

 ### Run on Old Weights
 <!-- To run on the previous versions weights the user has to simply run 'Run.py' or ' RunNoMarker.py'.
 Make sure either one of the files in the same folder as MP_DATA and actions.h5
  -->
 To run on the previous versions weights the user has to simply run 'Run.py' or ' RunNoMarker.py'.
-Make sure either one of the files in the same folder as MP_DATA and actions.h5
+Make sure either one of the files in the same folder with actions.h5

 ### Run on New Weights
 To run on a new dataset: